History of the National Health Service (England): Blair government reforms

 In 2005, surgicentres treated around three per cent of NHS patients (in England) having routine surgery.
 By 2008 this was expected to be around 10 per cent.
-NHS primary care trusts have been given the target of sourcing at least 15 per cent of primary care from the private or voluntary sectors over the medium term.
+Primary care trusts were given the target of sourcing at least 15 per cent of primary care from the private or voluntary sectors over the medium term.

 As a corollary to these initiatives, the NHS was required to take on pro-active socially "directive" policies, for example, in respect of smoking and obesity.

 The NHS encountered significant problems with the information technology (IT) innovations accompanying the Blair reforms.
 The NHS's National Programme for IT (NPfIT), believed to be the largest IT project in the world, is running significantly behind schedule and above budget, with friction between the government and the programme contractors.
 Originally budgeted at £2.3 billion, present estimates are £20–30 billion and rising.
 There has also been criticism of a lack of patient information security.
 The ability to deliver integrated high quality services will require care professionals to use sensitive medical data.
 This must be controlled and in the NPfIT model it is, sometimes too tightly to allow the best care to be delivered.
 One concern is that GPs and hospital doctors have given the project a lukewarm reception, citing a lack of consultation and complexity.
 Key "front-end" parts of the programme include Choose and Book, intended to assist patient choice of location for treatment, which has missed numerous deadlines for going "live", substantially overrun its original budget, and is still (May 2006) available in only a few locations.
 The programme to computerise all NHS patient records is also experiencing great difficulties.
 Furthermore, there are unresolved financial and managerial issues on training NHS staff to introduce and maintain these systems once they are operative.

 Between 2004/5 and 2013/4 NHS output increased considerably.
 Hospital admissions increased by 32%, outpatient attendances by 17%, primary care consultations by 25% and community care activity by 14%.
 Hospital death rates reduced, especially in stroke.
 At the same time there was an increase in wages of 24% and an increase of 10% in the number of staff and increases in the use of equipment and supplies.
 As a whole NHS output increased by 47% and inputs by 31%, an increase in productivity of 12.86% during the period, or 1.37% per year.